Anatomical Donations FAQ

 Does the School of Medicine have a memorial service honoring the anatomical donors?

 Each spring, the Southern Illinois University School of Medicine has a memorial service to honor those individuals that have given the ultimate gift of being an anatomical donor.
 The donor’s family and friends are invited to attend the ceremony and help celebrate the life of their loved one.
-As a way of showing their appreciation, the ceremony is conducted by the first-year medical students with services taking place at the Pleasant Grove Cemetery in Carbondale.
-The donor’s family of those gifts to be interred in the mausoleum will receive an invitation prior to the ceremony.
+As a way of showing their appreciation, the ceremony is conducted by the first-year medical students with services taking place in Carbondale.
+The donor’s family will receive an invitation prior to the ceremony.

 Can a memorial donation be made to the medical school in honor of a loved one?